chaoss/community/Project Charter.md

 4. The GB has the authority to create Technical Committees that may focus on code or non-code efforts to advance the Mission (such as standards, specifications, and/or architecture).

-5. At the launch of the project, the initial Technical Committees of the project are the “Code Committee,” responsible for technical oversight of inbound and outbound coding projects, and the “Metrics Committee,” responsible for the determination of technology-agnostic metrics and standards to be developed  by the Project, and  the GB shall provide coordination of the interrelationship between the Code and Metrics Committees.
+5. At the launch of the project, the initial Technical Committees of the project are the “Software Committee,” responsible for technical oversight of inbound and outbound coding projects, and the “Metrics Committee,” responsible for the determination of technology-agnostic metrics and standards to be developed  by the Project, and  the GB shall provide coordination of the interrelationship between the Software and Metrics Committees.
 At inception of the Project, the voting members of the each Technical Committee consist of those individuals identified on the Project website (http://\[domain name\]).
 Following the inception of the Project, each Technical Committee is expected to implement procedures and methodologies for the selection of voting members of the Technical Committees.

 6. Roles: Technical Committee projects will generally involve Contributors and Maintainers: